Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Additional Experimental Results

 \subsection{Results on LLaDA-MoE}

 \paragraph{Motivation.} As the area of MDLMs is still in early stages of development, the number of open-source MDLMs available for evaluation is still heavily limited.
 In our work, we follow the example of existing works and conduct all the evaluations on the LLaDA and Dream models \citep{Shansan2025-lk, Israel2025-xu, Li2025-js, Wang2025-nw}.
 We believe that the identified limitations of these models, particularly given their prevalence, can guide training and deployment of future MDLMs and hence significantly contribute to the field.
 To improve the generalisability of our results, we have rerun the experiments in sections \cref{sec: locality} and \cref{sec: distracting_masks} of the paper also on LLaDA-MoE \citep{zhu2025lladamoesparsemoediffusion}--a mixture of experts MDLM, providing significant training details in the provided model report.
-Importantly, LLaDA-MoE has been fine-tuned to context lengths of 8k, thus increasing the context length compared to LLaDA and Dream.
+Importantly, \textbf{LLaDA-MoE has been fine-tuned to context lengths of 8k}, thus increasing the context length compared to LLaDA and Dream.

-\paragraph{Results.} Figures \ref{fig: locality_llada_moe}-\ref{fig: locality_masks_moe} show the results of our analysis conducted on LLaDA-MoE.
+\paragraph{Results.} Figures \ref{fig: locality_llada_moe}-\ref{fig: fine_tuning_moe} show the results of our analysis conducted on LLaDA-MoE.
 LLaDA-MoE largely displays patterns similar to that of LLaDA, although some results merit further discussion.
 In Figures \ref{fig: locality_llada_moe} and \ref{fig: locality_move_masks_llada_moe} we note that LLaDA-MoE-Base does not display a significant recency bias (its performance is mostly agnostic to the location of relevant examples).
 We hypothesise that this might be because LLaDA-MoE was fine-tuned to handle context lengths of 8k, which is significantly more than the length of the tasks considered in our evaluation.
-Nevertheless, the gradient attribution analysis (\Cref{fig: gradient_llada_moe}) still demonstrates patterns consistent with the recency bias present in other MDLMs, suggesting that this issue might still affect performance in tasks with longer input.
+Nevertheless, the gradient attribution analysis (\Cref{fig: gradient_llada_moe}) still demonstrates patterns consistent with the recency bias present in other MDLMs, suggesting that this issue might still affect performance in tasks with longer input. \textbf{The fine-tuning experiment with the MA loss (\cref{fig: fine_tuning_moe}) clearly demonstrates that the MA loss can be effective in reducing the negative effect of extra masks}.

 \paragraph{Remark.} We note that the performance of LLaDA-MoE presented in \Cref{fig: locality_llada_moe} does not align exactly with the performance for the case when we use $2.0$ masks in \Cref{fig: locality_masks_moe}.
 We note that this discrepancy stems from the fact that in \Cref{fig: locality_llada_moe} we use only a single mask, followed by the end of sentence, rather than two separate masks (see \Cref{app: formatting} for details).
 This discrepancy indicates that LLaDA-MoE is highly sensitive to the number of masks, and small variations can significantly affect performance, further reiterating the importance of our findings.